-Counseling and Testing
+Counseling and Psychological Services

 In an atmosphere of confidentiality, professional counselors offer assistance to students with a variety of concerns which may include career, personal and academic counseling.
 Special seminars in study skills, time management, stress management, assertiveness, test-taking and other topics are conducted each semester during the academic year.
-All institutional testing is coordinated by the staff.
+This program is located in the Student Success office in Kennesaw Hall, rm.
+2401.